pickleball002/kenr/docs/FAQ_WhoWhyHowWhat.md

 Why

-Just listening to people everyone has a story about their 'rating'.
+Just listening to people, everyone has a story about their 'rating'.
 They want to describe what happened to them.
 My guess is about 1/3 are happy with a number, 1/3 think they are too high, 1/3 too low.
 So I just had ChatGPT create something else.
 I track my own play to see if numbers make sense.